Wittmaxi/GerCompiler/README.md

 gehezu (punkt1) //goto </br>
  </br>

-Please give me some Feedback, but don't post direct Answers to my Questions, as I prefer working alone at this school Project </br> (I'm in the 8th school-year)
+Please give me some Feedback, but don't post direct Answers to my Questions, </br>as I prefer working alone at this school Project </br> (I'm in the 8th school-year)
  </br>
 HAVE FUN USING IT!